Torus Quotients as Global Quotients by Finite Groups: Example: blow-up of P(1,1,2)

 We now apply Theorem \ref{thm:tv} to $X$.

 \textbf{(1: choose $D$)} Let $D_{\rho_i}$ be the divisor corresponding to the $i$-th ray.
-Then the divisor $D=D_{\rho_1}+D_{\rho_2}+D_{\rho_3}$ generates the class group of each torus-invariant open affine.
-We have that $2D$ is a very ample Cartier divisor.
-The lattice polytope of $2D$ is shown below.
+We seek an ample divisor $D=\sum a_i D_{\rho_i}$ which generates the class group of each torus-invariant open affine.
+The only non-trivial class group is $\ZZ/2$ (for the open neighborhood of the singular point), so we have the condition that $a_3+a_4$ must be odd.
+Recall that the polytope of $D$ is $\{x\in \RR^2|\langle x,\rho_i\rangle \ge -a_i\}$, that $D$ is ample if and only if the dual fan to its polytope is $\Sigma$, and that $D$ is Cartier if and only if the vertices of its polytope are lattice points.
+From these facts, we see that $D=D_{\rho_1}+D_{\rho_2}+D_{\rho_3}$ generates the class group of each torus-invariant open affine, and that $2D$ is Cartier and very ample (see its polytope pictured below).